rodalbuyeh/gpim452-2025-fa/syllabus.md

 I expect that you will come to class **ON TIME** and prepared.
 In return, you can expect that I have selected the materials for a reason, will come prepared with a clear agenda, and will return all on-time assignments within a week.

 ### Email & Ed Forum policy
 I will use email and the [Ed forum](https://edstem.org/us/courses/81870/discussion) regularly.
-I will do my best to respond to emails within 12 hours during the week and 24 hours on weekends. **I will NOT respond to email on Sundays.**
+I will do my best to respond to emails and messages within 24 hours. **I will NOT respond to correspondence during holidays or weekends.**

 ---
 ## 📝 Assignments & Grading